Which of the following compounds is considered a strong acid in a... | Channels for Pearson+

 1

+Identify the nature of each compound listed: Acetic acid (CH3COOH), Hydrochloric acid (HCl), Water (H2O), and Ammonia (NH3).

-Understand the concept of acid strength: Strong acids completely dissociate in water, releasing all their hydrogen ions (H⁺).
-Weak acids only partially dissociate.
+Understand the concept of acid strength: A strong acid is one that completely dissociates in water, releasing a high concentration of hydrogen ions (H⁺).

-Identify the chemical formula of each compound: Acetic acid (CH₃COOH), Hydrochloric acid (HCl), Water (H₂O), Ammonia (NH₃).

-Evaluate the dissociation behavior of each compound in water: Hydrochloric acid (HCl) is known to completely dissociate, making it a strong acid.

-Compare the dissociation of acetic acid (CH₃COOH) and ammonia (NH₃): Acetic acid is a weak acid as it partially dissociates, and ammonia is a weak base.
+Evaluate Acetic acid (CH3COOH): It is a weak acid because it only partially dissociates in water.

 Watch next